Compact Computer 40

 The CC-40 uses TI's TMS70C20 CPU, an 8-bit microprocessor that runs at 2.5 MHz.
-The system has 6 kilobytes of Random Access Memory (expandable to 18 KB),and 34 KB of Read Only Memory.
+The system has 6 kilobytes of random-access memory (RAM; expandable to 18 KB), and 34 KB of read-only memory (ROM).
 Peripherals can be connected via a Hexbus port: an 80 column printer, printer/plotter, RS-232 interface, and modem.
-A licensed version of the Exatron Stringy Floppy as a digital "wafertape" unit depicted on the computer's box was only released as a prototype, reportedly because it proved too unreliable.
+A licensed version of the Exatron Stringy Floppy as a digital "Wafertape" unit depicted on the computer's box was only released as a prototype, reportedly because it proved too unreliable.

 Development

 The Compact Computer 40 was developed under the internal codename "Lonestar".
+"We believe this is a solutions machine [for] 30 million professionals and college students", a TI executive said in mid-1983.

 Reception

 BYTE heavily criticized the CC-40, noting that "there's no clock.
 No file system.
 Only one BASIC program at a time can reside in memory, and the user can only work with about 5200 bytes of that.
 And the keyboard is vile".
-It also noted the lack of any external storage because the TI wafertape drive was not available, and the complete lack of software.
+It also noted the lack of any external storage because the TI Wafertape drive was not available, and the complete lack of software.
 The review suggested that the computer should be considered a "dandy scientific calculator" since good programmable calculators cost about the same as the CC-40's $250 price, but that otherwise "virtually all of its competition vastly outstrips it in power and features", including the $99 TI-99/4A.

 In a review for Creative Computing, Joe Devlin wrote, "The permanent memory and powerful Basic exceed the capabilities found in most hand-held computers."
 He recommended it as a convenient tool for learning BASIC or for someone who frequently does calculations with formulas.

 In 1983, MicroKids magazine included the CC-40 on a list of "Top 10 Great Gift Ideas."